Senior Lecturer in Social Work

 Teaching & Research

-I am module lead for two BA (Hons) Social Work module and one MA Social Work module:
+I am module lead for one BA (Hons) Social Work module and one MA Social Work module:

 I also teach individual sessions with a criminal justice focus across all years of the BA and MA social work programmes.

 Young people and the criminal justice system.